loxK/platform_vendor_htc_hero/README.txt

 ---- build configuration ----

-You can configure to build for HTC Hero by setting your environment at the root of the source tree:
+You can configure to build for HTC Magicby setting your environment at the root of the source tree:

 . build/envsetup.sh
-lunch htc_hero-eng
+lunch htc_magic-eng

 ---- proprietary files ----

-The HTC Hero device includes a small number of proprietary binary files that are necessary for Android to work correctly on it.
+The HTC Magic device includes a small number of proprietary binary files that are necessary for Android to work correctly on it.

 They can be obtained from your Dream device by running the